mlIpem/mlipem.github.io/06_chapViolinist.md

 ## Discussion

 Several noteworthy aspects merit attention when discussing teachers and their bow gestures.
 These gestures vary in expressiveness, ranging from those that effectively convey a clear intention to those that are less expressive and fail to effectively communicate the intended message.
 At times, a gesture may be readily anticipated and comprehended by the student, facilitating synchronization between teacher and student.
-However, there are instances when the gesture is unprepared, resulting in diminished anticipation and understanding on the part of the student.
+However, there are instances when the gesture is unprepared, plausibly resulting in diminished anticipation and understanding on the part of the student.

 Treating all gestures equally, irrespective of their level of anticipation,  -- as we do in the modelling -- could potentially impact the analysis and interpretation of specific effects.
 Difference in the teachers' expressiveness can consequently result in disparate communicative values, influencing how students perceive and respond to gestures.